What is it for?

 -

 TIP: Struggling to find the right regions for your map?
-Check out our GeoJSON repository where we've sourced, checked, and resized various region files ready for you to download and use in Flourish.
+Check out our GeoJSON repository where we have sourced, checked, and resized various region files ready for you to download and use in Flourish.

-- Height: Used to extrude regions by a numerical value.
+- Height: A numerical column to extrude your regions by.

-- Metadata for popups: One or more columns to show in the popups.
+- Info for popups: One or more columns of information (text, image URLs, embedded charts etc) to include in custom popups and panels.

 TIP: To extrude your regions by a value in your data, you can add a Height column binding and extrude them in the Regions settings.
 Learn more about this in this help doc.